Micrometre: SI standardization

 The term micron and the symbol μ were officially accepted for use in isolation to denote the micrometre in 1879, but officially revoked by the International System of Units (SI) in 1967.
 This became necessary because the older usage was incompatible with the official adoption of the unit prefix micro-, denoted μ, during the creation of the SI in 1960.

 In the SI, the systematic name micrometre became the official name of the unit, and μm became the official unit symbol.

 In American English, the use of micron may help to differentiate the unit from the micrometer, a measuring device, because the unit's name in American spelling is a homograph of the device's name.
-In spoken English, they are distinguished by pronunciation, as the name of the measuring device is stressed on the second syllable (/maɪˈkrɒmɪtər/ my-KROM-it-ər), whereas the unit name places the stress on the first syllable (/ˈmaɪkroʊmiːtər/ MY-kroh-meet-ər).
+In spoken English, they are distinguished by pronunciation, as the name of the measuring device is stressed on the second syllable (/maɪˈkrɒmɪtər/), whereas the unit name places the stress on the first syllable (/ˈmaɪkroʊmiːtər/).

 The plural of micron is normally microns, though micra was occasionally used before 1950.